Young’s Dynamic Maximizers Portfolio®

 A Brand New Portfolio Concept

-The DMs are a fine-tuned derivative of Young Research’s original Maximizers portfolio.
+The Dynamic Maximizers® portfolio is a fine-tuned derivative of Young’s original Maximizers portfolio.
 On the stock side of the portfolio, I focus on high-barrier-to-entry businesses with lasting competitive advantages as well as firms with long records of paying and increasing dividends.
 On the bond side, I use a mix of Treasuries and investment-grade bonds whose weights vary depending on the opportunities and risks in the bond market.

-The DMs are ideal for retirement investors, IRAs, and education programs, to be used instead of fixed-income portfolios in periods of historically low and manipulated interest rates.
-Maximizers investors, should however, recognize going in that long dry spells of underperformance can be expected and are just part of the game with such a conservative approach.
+The Dynamic Maximizers® portfolio is ideal for retirement investors, IRAs, and education programs, to be used instead of fixed-income portfolios in periods of historically low and manipulated interest rates.
+Dynamic Maximizers® portfolio investors, should however, recognize going in that long dry spells of underperformance can be expected and are just part of the game with such a conservative approach.

-What kind of performance should you expect from the Maximizers?
+What kind of performance should you expect from the Dynamic Maximizers® Portfolio?

-Past performance is no guarantee of future success, but I am proud to say that Young Research’s Dynamic Maximizers portfolio hasn’t suffered a single down year this century.
+Past performance is no guarantee of future success, but I am proud to say that Young’s Dynamic Maximizers® portfolio hasn’t suffered a single down year this century.
 Compare that, by example, to the NASDAQ Composite.

-The display below tracks the performance of Young Research’s DMs versus the NASDAQ from year-end 1999.
-My conservative Dynamic Maximizers strategy beats the reach-for-return crowd by a country mile.
+The display below tracks the performance of Young’s Dynamic Maximizers® portfolio versus the NASDAQ from year-end 1999.
+My conservative Dynamic Maximizers® portfolio strategy beats the reach-for-return crowd by a country mile.

 Total Gains This Century